-We provide the BCG vaccination to babies from birth to 12 months old, living in Bexley, Bromley, Greenwich, Kingston, Wandsworth, Merton, Richmond, Sutton and Hounslow who have a parent or grandparent born in a country where the annual incidence of TB is 40 in 100,000 or greater (see the WHO website for current countries).
+We provide the BCG vaccination to babies from birth to 12 months old, living in Bexley, Bromley, Greenwich, Hounslow, Kingston, Merton, Richmond, Sutton and Wandsworth who have a parent or grandparent born in a country where the annual incidence of TB is 40 in 100,000 or greater (see TB rates by country).

-Aged between 28 days and 12 months old, living in Bexley, Bromley, Greenwich, Kingston, Merton, Richmond and Sutton and have a parent or grandparent born in a country where the annual incidence of TB is 40 in 100,000 or greater (see the WHO website for current countries).
+Aged between 0 days and 12 months old, living in Bexley, Bromley, Greenwich, Hounslow, Kingston, Merton, Richmond, Sutton and Wandsworth and have a parent or grandparent born in a country where the annual incidence of TB is 40 in 100,000 or greater (see TB rates by country).

 Babies only need to have one BCG vaccination and some maternity hospitals have started to administer the BCG vaccination before 28 days, so please check whether the baby has received a BCG before referring them.